theotherp/nzbhydra2/readme.md

 * RSS support with configurable cache times
 * Torrent support:
   * For GUI searches, allowing you to download torrents to a blackhole folder
-  * As separate TORZNAB compatible endpoint for API requests, allowing you to merge multiple trackers
+  * A separate TORZNAB compatible endpoint for API requests, allowing you to merge multiple trackers
 * Extensive configurability

 ## Screenshots